MaggieMou/planned_projects/README.md

 The oscillator section of this may or may not become a Eurorack module in the future.

+## STOCHASTIC - Stochastic bitcrusher
+STOCHASTIC can both be a normal bitcrusher, and what I call a "stochastic quantizer".
+- A bitcrusher samples the incoming sound at a regular rate, lower rate than the host sample rate, producing heavy intentional aliasing distortion.
+- A stochastic quantizer, samples the input, and only samples it again based on probability, the more the input differs from the sampled value, the higher the probability.
+This is similar to how objects move when they are pushed lightly and they have to overcome friction, moving at irregular steps once pressure accumulates enough to win the friction.
+In between these two effects is a space of in-between effects controller by three parameters:
+- Rate: how often the input is sampled per second.
+- Regularity: turns the effect from a probabilistic mode, where rate controls the probability rather than the pure rate of the samples, to a deterministic rate, where the rate control dictates precisely how often the input is sampled.
+- Input-dependence: goes from the samples being triggered invariantly of the level of the input, to the samples being triggered when the difference between the held value and the input is large enough, again, when the process is probabilistic, the difference is a probability, when it is deterministic, the difference triggers a sample at a fixed threshold.

 ## Coming Soon: GRAINTABLE (name might change) - Granular wavetable polysynth
 ***Commissioned by Plebber*** - ***planning stage***